logankilpatrick/30-seconds-of-julia/snippets/is_anagram.md

 Checks if a string is an anagram of another string.

 Use `lowercase()`, `collect()`, `sort()` and `join()` to convert each string to its sorted, lowercase version.
-Compare the results and return `true` if they are equal, `false` otherwise.
+Compare the results and return `True` if they are equal, `False` otherwise.

 ```jl
 function is_anagram(firstString, secondString)